priyatoonz-animation-pvt-ltd/priyatoonz-animation/README.md

-[Our team can also support clients in training models with different AI research and training platforms compatible with ONNX.]{style="font-weight: normal"}
+[Our team can also support clients in training models with different AI research and training platforms compatible with ONNX.
+For the moment we support Caffe only.]{style="font-weight: normal"}

 **1. AI Deployment Software Library for iOS and Android**